Sustainability and Environmental Education upcoming workshops, policy forums and conferences.

 SEEd works with its members and partners to run a variety of workshops and larger scale events across the country.
 Please get in touch with us if you would like to work with SEEd to set up a training event.

-Our 4-day Learning for Sustainability Leadership course runs twice a year or on demand.
-The courses take place at a site with a strong sustainability focus, enabling participants to apply newly learned techniques to real-world situations.
+Our 3 month part time Changemaker course runs twice a year or on demand.
+The course begins online, before we meet in person at a site with a strong sustainability focus, enabling participants to apply newly learned techniques to real-world situations.
 The course covers learning, change, influence, persuasion, and how to broaden and deepen engagement.
-It is structured as two full days, followed by a 3-month action learning break with online support, and a final two days.
+It is structured with an initial online foundation, followed by two full days in person, an action learning break with online support, and a final two days to reflect, feedback and improve.

 This is what previous attendees have said about the course: